Travelling by Bus

 Travelling to Bristol

-Bristol is only an hour and half (90 minutes) by train from London and 15 minutes by train from Bath.
-Journey times and prices vary according to the time of day – for more information please check train timetables (telephone +44 8457 48 49 50) or download an app such as trainline.com or Rome2Rio from your smartphone app store.
-You can download information about travelling from London Paddington to Bristol Temple Meads on Brunel's Great Western Railway in Chinese, German, French, Italian and English at the bottom of this page.
+Bristol is only 90 minutes by train from London and 15 minutes by train from Bath.
+Journey times and prices vary according to the time of day.
+For more information please check train timetables (telephone +44 8457 48 49 50) or download an app such as trainline.com or Rome2Rio from your smartphone app store.

 The Airport is well connected to European destinations, as well as Egypt, Morocco and Tunisia.
 The Airport Flyer Express Bus Service takes 30 minutes to reach Bristol Temple Meads railway station in the city centre.